balenaltd/handbook/docs/glossary.md

 **(balena specific term)**
 A pattern (or symptom) of behaviour that we've observed, that we feedback into the [loops](#loop-balena).
 Patterns are observations rather than solutions - For example 'Customer wants the ability to filter device type' is a pattern, as opposed to 'create device filter'.
 As a pattern receives higher weighting (so, for example, we see more customers experiencing a similar issue or point of friction), or higher urgency signals, its relative importance is raised so that the loop team can see it emerge.

+### People-ops
+**(balena specific term)**
+An aspect group at balena.
+In traditional organisations this would be akin to Human Resources (HR).
+The intention of People-ops is to build products and processes that support the people within the team.

 ### Pine.js
 **(balena specific term)**
 Pine.js is a sophisticated rules-driven API engine that enables you to define rules in a structured subset of English.
 Those rules are used in order for Pine.js to generate a database schema and the associated OData API.
 This makes it very easy to rapidly create, update and maintain a backend while keeping the logic in an easily understood form, as well as providing the ability to update and maintain this logic going forward.